saeidamiri1/python_training_platform/docs/book/ch7_decorator/ch7_decorator.md

+---
+title: Decorators
+---

 # Decorators
-Decoreators in Python allows you to take a function and add additional uses without modifying its structure (to wrap one function with another function), the following example show how add meesage befor and after exsiting function
+Decorators in Python allow you to enhance or modify the behavior of a function without changing its original structure.
+They work by "wrapping" one function with another.
+Decorators are a powerful and clean way to add functionality such as logging, access control, timing, or caching.

+The following example shows how to add a message before and after an existing function runs:

 ```Python
 def wrapper(func):